-f you love the look of White Birch trees as much as I do, you're going to love this project.
+If you love the look of White Birch trees as much as I do, you’re going to really enjoy this project.

-These pencil holders are not only a whimsical storage idea but also a nature-loving nod to these beautiful trees whose wonderful white bark stands out in a bold way, wherever they are planted.
+This white birch bark pencil holder is not only a whimsical storage idea but also a nature-loving nod to these beautiful trees well-known for their lovely bark.

 More about the twig-inspired pencils later in this post.

 You’ll only need a handful of supplies for the container including, cardboard tubing (the kind you use to mail maps), a hot glue gun, brown craft paint, a small amount of foam core along with white birch bark strips.

 The tubing can be found at any office supply store along with the white foam core which is usually right next to poster board.